automationhacks/automationhacks.github.io/_posts/2020-02-22-using-testng-setup-teardowns-with-data-provider-combinations.md

 Lets back up a bit.&nbsp;

   * Our original requirement was that we want to set up different types of bookings such that the booking and cancellation test can verify that those flows are working fine
-  * We want to use data providers so that we don&#8217;t have to write the same test for different sets of data.
+  * We want to use data providers so that we don't have to write the same test for different sets of data.

 Turns out the culprit very rightly is that **we thought we could pass around any parameters used in the test method to before method as well**.

 <pre>fun givenBookingIsCreated(vehicleType: VehicleType)</pre>

-## Let&#8217;s fix this:
+## Let's fix this:

 I have replaced the parameter with an **Object[]&nbsp;**which can be represented as **Array<Any>&nbsp;**in kotlin, additionally, we need to extract the param that we care about and cast it to the desired type

 <div class="gist-oembed" data-gist="b092015a4c9f89232cd39c6da7403e8f.json" data-ts="8">
 </div>

-Let&#8217;s run the tests again:
+Let's run the tests again:

 This is what I was looking for.
 All tests passed.
 Time for some well-deserved coffee.